 - Cook indoors on a grill pan - Don't have an air fryer and want to cook indoors?
 Use soaked wooden skewers instead of metal skewers to cook the chicken boti in a grill pan on your stovetop.

-Step 1 - Mix all of the ingredients and toss the cut-up chicken pieces in the marinade.
+Step 1 - Mix all ingredients and toss the cut-up chicken pieces in the marinade.
 Marinate for a minimum of 30 minutes in a refrigerator for best results.

 Step 2 - After 30 minutes, thread the chicken on a skewer.
 Preheat your grill to 500 degrees Fahrenheit and place the skewers on the grill.